 For all imports, an import license is needed.
-For many products, a so called "automatic import license" (licenciamento automático) is sufficient.
+For most products, the so called "automatic import license" (licenciamento automático) is sufficient.
 The importer may request it online through the foreign trade system SISCOMEX.
 Automatic licenses are normally issued within ten days of application.
 Goods must be shipped within 180 days from issuance of the import licenses.